 On the other hand, “vacation” contains the root-word “vac”, which comes from the Latin “vocare”.
 “Vocare” is “to empty”, and that’s why words like “vacate” and “evacuate” (v.) mean “to make empty”; or “to unoccupy”.
 This leads us to the word “vacuum” (n.), which is a space entirely devoid of matter or an emptiness.

-If you’re like me, you want to engage with life in all its forms.
-You find that ’emptiness’ to rather be a waste of time.
+If you’re like me, you want to engage with life in all its hassle.
+You find that ’emptiness’ to rather be a waste of time (like yoga, sorry not sorry).
 For this constant curiosity and lack of patience, we travel.
 And when we’re willing to bear that sorrow, we are compensated with adventure and stories.

-After my 10 week English teaching internship in Egypt, I decided it was enough.
-I was so mentally exhausted from the constant language barrier and grammar nazism that on my last night, I spontaneously gave into going on a vacation by booking a cliche resort in Sharm al-Sheikh for the weekend.
+After my 10 week internship in a small town near the Libyan border, I decided it was enough.
+I was so mentally exhausted from the constant language barrier and grammar nazism that I spontaneously splurged on a vacation in a cliche resort in Sharm al-Sheikh for a weekend.

 After taking the 6-hour bus to Cairo from Marsa Matrouh (the city I worked in), I took another 13-hour bus to Sharm al-Sheikh.
 A lot of my local friends told me not to go alone as a foreign girl but I’d already set my mind to it.

 Even with all my prior globe-hopping, I’d never been to a resort.
 Traveling, for me, is stressfully doing hours of research and staying out all day exploring the city.
 Not this time, this was all-inclusive.
 I didn’t have to plan a thing.
 I laid by the pool for hours and hours just tanning (since I can’t swim, shhh).
 I made friends with almost all the staff there because they felt bad for me having to travel alone… little did they know I thrive on doing so.
 They gave me lots of local advice on places and prices for diving and I had the best time because of it.